 July starts out with a bang with the 4th of July, unfortunately, the heat never seems to let up.
 Across the US of A, this is generally the hottest month of the year, and when most everyone is headed to a beach or the mountains to look for a little respite.
 On the plus side, those of you with gardens are starting to reap the fruits of your labor.
 For those that don’t have a garden, all hope is not lost.
 All you need to do is simply head into your local farmer´s market to enjoy some fresh picked produce.

 When we first started working out a monthly maintenance schedule, we purposely loaded the spring and fall months with the majority of the work.
 This was done primarily for one to enjoy the holidays and vacations.
 We also did this to help free up some time for the ongoing chores your yard and garden require during the hot summer months.
-While we kept this month’s list as small as possible, if you have been neglecting certain area’s it will show up during your walk-about & when you hit your garage.
-Don’t forget to change out your smoke detector batteries, as this is another bad month for fires.
+While we kept this month’s list as small as possible, there are some items that need some attention & this is a great month to knock them out.

 - Interior walk about – Grab a screwdriver, a vacuum cleaner with attachments, a rag and a notepad.